 Here, the involved SDE functionals are specified as follows:

 for positive integers $N_S, N_R$ such that $N= N_S + N_R$, and unknown parameter vector

 for positive integers $N_{\beta_S}, \, N_{\beta_R}, \, N_\sigma$, and a compact set $\Theta$.
-For class (\ref{eq:hypo-I}), we will later on introduce a condition upon the vector-valued functionals $\{V_{S,0},V_{R,0},\ldots, V_{R,d}\}$ that is sufficient for the law of $X_t$ to admit a Lebesgue density, and which is related to {H\"ormander's condition}.
-In brief, the condition stipulates that $X_{R,t}$ is indeed a rough component, and that all coordinates of the drift function $V_{S, 0} (X_t, \beta_S)$ properly relate with the rough component $X_{R ,t}$, so that randomness from $X_{R, t}$ is propagated onto all co-ordinates of vector $X_{S, t}$.
+For class (\ref{eq:hypo-I}), we will later on introduce a condition upon the vector-valued functionals $\{V_{S,0},V_{R,0},\ldots, V_{R,d}\}$ that is sufficient for the law of $X_t$ to admit a Lebesgue density, and which is related to the weak H\"ormander's condition.
+In brief, the condition stipulates that $X_{R,t}$ is indeed a rough component, and that \emph{all} coordinates of the drift function $V_{S, 0} (X_t, \beta_S)$ properly relate with the rough component $X_{R ,t}$, so that randomness from $X_{R, t}$ is propagated onto all coordinates of vector $X_{S, t}$.

 The development of a theoretical and algorithmic framework for parametric inference over class (\ref{eq:hypo-I}) has been the topic of several recent works, see e.g.~\cite{poke:09, dit:19, glot:21, iguchi:22}.
-However, we stress that several important hypo-elliptic SDEs used in practice do not belong in class (\ref{eq:hypo-I}), and are not covered by recent investigations.
+However, we stress that several important hypo-elliptic SDEs used in practice do not belong in class (\ref{eq:hypo-I}) {-- in the sense that \emph{not all} coordinates of the drift function for the smooth components involve the rough component $X_{R,t}$ -- thus} are not covered by recent investigations.
 We specify a key class of practically useful but under-explored hypo-elliptic SDEs via the following equation:

 Thus, the drift functions of the smooth components are now specified as:

 and the parameter vector writes as: